 How Do I Find A Producer?

 For those who are new to the process of recording, whether it’s an album project or even a song demo, it is unclear where to look to find a producer for your project.
 Generally speaking, word of mouth in your music community serves as the best, most organic way to find a producer right for your project.
 Another effective way to find a producer, particularly if you’re interested in doing a whole recording project, would be to look at the liner notes on some of your favorite independent CD projects made in the city where you plan to record.
-Often, those producers are available for hire and it’s just a matter of getting their contact information, which the CDs usually include.
+Often, those producers are available for hire and it’s just a matter of getting their contact information that the artists themselves usually have.
 Finally, there’s no rule that says you can’t contact a well-known/successful producer whose work you admire.
-Maybe they will be too busy or too expensive to work with, but you never know.
-If you’re respectful in your request, there’s no reason not to try.
+Maybe they will be too busy or too expensive to work with, but you never know and if you’re respectful in your request there’s no reason not to try.

 At the end of the day, it’s a good working relationship and the trust between artist and producer that makes for the best results.
 So, be sure that you not only like a producer’s work, but afeel comfortable working with them as well.
 You’ll be spending a lot of time with this person and trusting them with your art, so make sure that you feel like the producer you choose is willing to give you and your music the attention necessary to get a great recording.